beast-dev/doc/tutorials/workshop_continuous_diffusion/workshop_continuous_diffusion.md

 #### Specifying the trait information

 The next thing to do is to click on the `Traits` tab at the top of the main window.
 A trait can be any characteristic that is inherent to the specific taxon, for example, geographical location or host species.
-This step will assign a latitude and longitude as geographical location to each taxa based on the trait specification for each sequence. <!-- in the WNV\_lat\_long.txt file, which [downloaded from here](files/WNV_lat_long.txt). -->
+This step will assign a latitude and longitude as bivariate geographical location to each taxa based on the trait specification for each sequence. <!-- in the WNV\_lat\_long.txt file, which [downloaded from here](files/WNV_lat_long.txt). -->
 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i> The tab-delimited file associating each taxon with a latitude and longitude '<samp>WNV_lat_long.txt</samp>' <a href="{{ root_url }}files/WNV_lat_long.txt">can be downloaded from here</a>.</div>

 To associate the sequences with the traits, we need to import a new trait under the `Traits` tab (click `Import Traits...`).
 This will open a new window that allows importing a file with the traits.
 Browse to and Open the WNV\_lat\_long.txt tab-delimited file, with the following content: